-Dominating a key position in the global race for fast-expanding luxury air travel and transfer points, the new Midfield Terminal Complex will process over 50 million travellers each year to meet the needs of the rapidly expanding Middle East capital.
+Dominating a key position in the global race for fast-expanding luxury air travel and transfer points, the new Midfield Terminal Complex will process up to 50 million passengers each year to meet the needs of the rapidly expanding Middle East capital.

 Conceived as a gateway to Abu Dhabi, the Terminal Building is raised up from the road level giving the appearance of sitting on its own plateau.
 In this context the building is the dominant and most impressive structure on the horizon with its dynamic profile silhouetted against the sky.
 At night the building’s illuminated interior will be visible from the highway over 1,500 meters away.